aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/fill/opacity/_index.md

 title: Fill.Opacity
 linktitle: Opacity
 second_title: Aspose.Words for .NET API Reference
-description: Fill property.
+description: Fill Opacity property.
 Gets or sets the degree of opacity of the specified fill as a value between 0.0 clear and 1.0 opaque in C#.
 type: docs
 weight: 130
 url: /net/aspose.words.drawing/fill/opacity/